assassin56/friday_project5/readme.md

       * Mars test fails.
    * Output: age in Mars years.
       * Test Failure: deep equality, .toEqual(1)
-      * Test Pass: Users age is calculated to Mars time (18).
+      * Test Pass: Users age is calculated to Mars time (18 y/o).
 * A class which returns a human's age in...:
    * Input: user's age (ex:35).
+      * Jupiter test fails.
-   * Output: age in Jupiter years
+   * Output: age in Jupiter years.
+      * Test Failure: deep equality, .toEqual(1)
+      * Test Pass: Users age is calculated to Jupiter time (2 y/o).
 * Determine how long the user has left to live on each planet.
    * Input: users age (ex:35).
    * Output: age on each planet, and number of years left.